GroupEat/groupeat-api/app/Devices/docs/main.md

 + Request

         {
-            "hardwareId": "1sfqsf557845sfsf", // A unique ID representing the device "notificationToken": "353SQKFJ323fdsf", // The token to use with GCM, APNS or equivalent services "operatingSystemId": "1", // See the route above "operatingSystemVersion": "5.0.1 Lollipop",
+            "UUID": "1sfqsf557845sfsf", // A unique ID representing the device "notificationToken": "353SQKFJ323fdsf", // The token to use with GCM, APNS or equivalent services "platform": "android", // Should be one of the labels returned by the route above.
+            "version": "5.0.1 Lollipop",
             "model": "Black 16 Go Nexus 5",
             "latitude": 48.7173,
             "longitude": 2.23935